nalisidev/zabbix/src/go/plugins/oracle/README.md

 # Oracle Database plugin

 This plugin provides native Zabbix solution to monitor Oracle Database (multi-model database management system).
-It can monitor several Oracle instances simultaneously; remote or local to Zabbix agent.
+It can monitor several Oracle instances simultaneously; remote or local to Netwatch agent.
 The plugin keeps connections in an open state to reduce network congestion, latency, CPU and memory usage.
 It is highly recommended to use in conjunction with the official [Oracle template.](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/db/oracle_agent2)